 To Protect Your Business Against Username Squatting, Impersonation, and Domain Theft

-Username squatting makes it very difficult for brands to control their trademark, while impersonation can lead to harmful information or posts shared on social media.
+Username squatting makes it very difficult for brands to control their trademark.
+While impersonation can lead to harmful information or posts shared on social media.
 Both happen when someone attempts to use a company’s identity to register or sign up for a social media account.
 Domain theft costs business owners a lot of time and the company would have to go through a big hassle in order to recover a stolen domain.
 In these cases, it’s always better to avoid these online threats in the first place rather than trying to recover from them.
-This is when your legal team steps in to protect your data, register for usernames early on, and optimize your page so that you can avoid impersonation and username squatting.
+You need to let your legal team steps in to protect your data, register for usernames early on and optimize your page so that you can avoid impersonation and username squatting.